ZOUDIO/purple-pedal/zephyr_sdk/app_purple_pedal/README.md

 ## Implementing Calibration function

+Considering loadcell may have initial offset, and offset can be negative differential voltage, ADC shall be configured as bipolar operation so that it can detect and compensate this offset.

 Calibration usese USB HID feature report.

 HIDApiTest tool can be used for windows to debug and send / receive HID feature report: